YixiongDing/UniMelb-Study-Materials/Graphics and Interaction/Graphics and Interaction Note.md

 ##### Culling

-- In order to avoid rendering vertices that will not be displayed in the final image, DirectX performs ¡®culling¡¯
+- In order to avoid rendering vertices that will not be displayed in the final image, DirectX performs ''culling''
 - Triangles facing away from the camera will be culled and not rendered
 - Triangles with vertices in a counterclockwise order are not rendered
 - The order of vertices is therefore important
-- DirectX performs ¡®Counter-Clockwise culling¡¯
+- DirectX performs ''Counter-Clockwise culling''
 - Triangles with vertices in a counterclockwise order are not rendered
 - The order of vertices is therefore important
 - You can create an algorithm that as you rotate the object it changes dynamically the order you are creating the triangles to either make them render or not render